Rise of Digital Banking in Bangladesh: Transformation, Trends & Benefits

 • Consumer Awareness: An essential aspect of readiness for digital banking is the level of awareness and trust among consumers.
 People need to be educated about the benefits, risks, and how to use digital banking services effectively.
 Building this awareness is an ongoing process.

-• Education and Training: To fully embrace digital banking, Bangladesh must invest in education and training programs for its workforce to ensure that they have the necessary skills to operate and manage digital banking systems effectively.
+• Education and Training: To fully adapt digital banking, Bangladesh must invest in education and training programs for its workforce to ensure they have the necessary skills to operate and manage digital banking systems effectively.

 • Regulatory Support: Regulatory bodies should continue to support and encourage innovation in the financial sector.
 They need to be agile and responsive to changes in the digital landscape.